 This means bottled water, in general, is safer to drink than tap water as it undergoes some form of purification before the water is filled into bottles.
-These purification processes enhance its taste by removing unpleasant odour and chemicals from the water.
+These purification processes enhance its taste by removing unpleasant odours and chemicals from the water.
 In rare cases, bottled water may be recalled due to contamination by mechanical failure.

 While bottled water adds convenience to your lifestyle, it may turn out to be way more expensive than you may have thought of.
 An average family in Ireland spends around €2000 on bottled water every year which does not make it cost-effective.